patrickfav/dice/README.md

 The caller may provide a string that additionally seeds the random bit generator.
 A seed provided by the user is seen as weak seed and will always be combined with the internal state of a strong `SecureRandom` instance.

+##### Threaded Seed Generator

+A port of SUN's threaded [seed generator](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/6-b14/sun/security/provider/SeedGenerator.java) by [Joshua Bloch](https://en.wikipedia.org/wiki/Joshua_Bloch).
+The seed is produced by counting the number of times the VM manages to loop in a given period.
+This number roughly reflects the machine load at that point in time.
+The samples are translated using a permutation (s-box) and then XORed together.
+This process is non linear and should prevent the samples from "averaging out".
+This implementation uses faster timings to produce values faster.

+This generator is mainly used as a fallback if there is no external seed and the internal seeds fail.

 ### Nonce Input

 The nonce is composed of: